 Causes of problems in buildings

-- Chemicals from outdoors - i.e. air pollution, combustion products, pollutants from motor vehical exhausts
+- Chemicals from outdoors - such as; air pollution, combustion products, pollutants from motor vehical exhausts.

-- Biological contaminants - bacteria, molds, pollen, and viruses
+- Biological contaminants - such as; bacteria, molds, pollen, and viruses.

 Symptoms and illnesses

 Symptoms and illnesses related or attributed to indoor environments are common.
 A variety of factors associated with the environment and with the patient impact these symptoms, which may reflect new disorders, exacerbation of preexisting conditions (eg, rhinitis, asthma), and/or disorders caused by specific workplace exposures (eg, occupational asthma, hypersensitivity pneumonitis).